 About Secure Certificates (SSL)

 “They” say that you should have a secure certificate for your website, but what is a secure certificate?
-A Google search for SSL or secure certificates can lead a person to various bits of information, but it’s difficult to make a clear picture from the bits of information.
+A Google search for SSL or secure certificates can lead a person to various bits of technical information, but it’s difficult to get a clear picture from the bits of information.
 A recent question to StackOverflow provided a clear purpose for SSL, “The real function of SSL is to protect the data in transit.”

-But, the goal of SSL and how it happens are two different things.
+The goals of SSL and how it happens are two different things.
 For SSL to work, the dangers to data in transit have to be identified.
 One problem to solve is sending the information to the wrong people.
 Like the phone caller who claims to be from the IRS, but is really a scammer, a website may look like a trusted site, but may actually be a fake site with programming to steal your login and other private information.
 GlobalSign identifies this problem with this description of an SSL function.

 “SSL Certificates bind together: